Cancer

 When

 of a car.
-It is also disaster when the accelerator
+It is a disaster when the accelerator

 stem cells differentiate or morph into